Telenav/open-source-spec/vector_map/doc/tegola_quick_experiment.md

 ```bash
 psql postgres -p 5432 -h localhost -l
 ```
+- If you met error related with user not existed, please check this blog [stackoverflow-How to check if a postgres user exists?](https://stackoverflow.com/questions/8546759/how-to-check-if-a-postgres-user-exists)

 ### Tegola
 If you use docker to start tegola, you could try with following command